 Respondents Cite Distractions and Inability to get Point Across as Top issues; Welcome AI Tools to Assist with Better Video Conversations

-KUALA LUMPUR, August 24, 2021 — Uniphore, the leader in Conversational Service Automation (CSA), today released survey results revealing Malaysian consumer perspectives on the challenges and opportunities for video conversations.
+KUALA LUMPUR, August 24, 2021 — Uniphore, the leader in Conversational Automation (CA), today released survey results revealing Malaysian consumer perspectives on the challenges and opportunities for video conversations.

 Since the start of the Covid-19 pandemic, the world has seen increased adoption of video calls in nearly every area of life.
 The survey identified a disconnect between the benefits of video conversations and the unintended challenges it creates.
 The results also indicated a strong willingness amongst Malaysian consumers to adopt artificial intelligence (AI) technology to drive improvements in their experiences.